circlefin/stablecoin-evm/doc/deployment.md

 to the constructor, which will initialize the `_implementation` field.

 3. The `admin` of the proxy contract defaults to msg.sender.
 You must either change the `admin` now, or send the remaining transactions from a different address.
-The `amdin` can only see methods in the Proxy, any method calls from `admin` will not be forwarded to the implementation contract.
+The `admin` can only see methods in the Proxy, any method calls from `admin` will not be forwarded to the implementation contract.
 The `admin` address can be changed by calling `changeAdmin`.
 Note that change admin must be called by the current admin.
    ```